open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Broken-down Cruise Ship/Broken-down Cruise Ship.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Broken-down Cruise Ship
       part1:
         ans1:
           value: Has the same magnitude as the weight of the ship.
         ans2:
           value: Is greater than the weight of the ship.
         ans3:
           value: Is exactly balanced by the total force that resists the ship's motion.
         ans4:
           value: Is greater than the total force that resists the ship's motion.
         ans5:
           value: Is greater than both the total force that resists the ship's motion and the weight of the ship.
 ---
 # {{ params.vars.title }}
 A broken-down cruise ship is towed through the water by a tug boat at constant velocity.